Katarzyna (Kasia) Kaczmarska

 Topics interested in supervising

-I am interested in supervising PhD projects in the sociology of IR knowledge, the broad field of IR beyond the West and Global IR as well as in any area of post-Soviet politics, particularly topics related to Russia.
+I am interested in supervising PhD projects in the sociology of IR knowledge, academic freedom, the broad field of IR beyond the West and Global IR as well as in any area of post-Soviet politics, particularly topics related to Russia.

 If you are interested in being supervised by Katarzyna (Kasia) Kaczmarska, please see the links below for more information: